BIO9260 – Evolution and Systematics of Organismal Groups: The Fungal Kingdom

 Recommended previous knowledge

 The course lasts for two weeks in the end of the Spring term.
 The course combines lectures, field course, group seminars and laboratory work.
 There will be a one week field course.
-The fee for field course is 150 NOK per day.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.